-All work in Sierra Leone is guided by the UNSDCF – the United Nations Sustainable Development Cooperation Framework (UNSDCF).
+All work in Sierra Leone is guided by the United Nations Sustainable Development Cooperation Framework UNSDCF Sierra Leone 2020-2023.
 It features four priority outcomes.

-The outcomes are based on the Government´s Medium-Term National Development Plan (MTNDP) 2019-2023 as well as United Nations Country Team assessment (Common Country Analysis) of the current development climate and identification of key areas where a united UN voice will lead to action.
+The outcomes are based on the Government´s Medium-Term National Development Plan (MTNDP) 2019-2023 as well as United Nations Country Team assessment (Common Country Analysis (CCA)) of the current development climate and identification of key areas where a united UN voice will lead to action.

 This framework highlights the key priority areas and outcomes, the SDGs and the MTNDP priorities:

 |1.
 Sustainable Agriculture, Food and Nutrition Security: By 2023, Sierra Leone benefits from a more productive, commercialized and sustainable agriculture, improved food and nutrition security, and increased resilience to climate change and other shocks.

 |× Cluster Two: Diversifying the economy and promoting growth.